orancanoren/cryptoran/README.md

 <h2>A crypto library implemented in pure Python 3</h2>
 Cryptoran provides pure Python 3 implementations of various cryptosystems and protocols along with mathematical tools used to build them.
 No external dependencies!

-It provides a command line tool that can be invoked with `cryptoran command [<args>]` and a Python 3 package that can be imported with `from cryptoran import <module>`.

 ### why use cryptoran
 Cryptoran aims to be a very easy tool to use; providing cryptographic primitives and protocols.
 A possible use case is to providing security to your client-server application.
-An addition of few lines of code will provide security [[_see notes_](##Notes)] to your communication.
+An addition of few lines of code will provide security [[_see notes_](#Notes)] to your communication.

 ## Getting Started